ArvindP10/WordUnscramblingGame-AndroidStudio-UG-Semester-7/README.md

 Mini-project made for the Mobile Computing course of the 7th Semester in my UG studies.

 This mini-project was made with Android Studio IDE, and built using Java, XML, and Google's Firebase Firestore NoSQL Database and Authentication Services.
-Detailed documentation is accessible in the root folder of the master branch.
+Detailed documentation, named '2019115021_MobileComputing_ProjectReport.pdf', is accessible in the root folder of the master branch.

 References used are mentioned at the end of the documentation.
 The mini-project additionally uses code help from: